majek/idea/site/2012-07-25-magnet/main.md

 When wearing the device I could feel "stuff", mostly electrical devices.
 Friends were laughing at me when during a walk I was stopping suddenly and doing few steps back to identify the source of the magnetic field (it was usually a utility box).
-There also were places I where couldn't identify the field source.
+There were also places where I couldn't identify the source of the field.

 After all that, I agree that being able to feel the magnetic field is a great fun.